syedasabrina/PaperSieve/README.md

 # PaperSieve

-A two-model agentic screening pipeline that reduces a corpus of 3000+ NLP papers to a ranked, categorized reading list, with a verifiability pipeline that tests working theoretical frameworks against the filtered corpus.
+A two-model agentic screening pipeline that reduces a corpus of 3000+ NLP papers to a ranked, categorized reading list, with a framework extension pipeline that tests working theoretical frameworks against the filtered corpus.
 Built to support a PhD research project on subjectivity in NLP tasks.

 ---